mehdias63/single-price-grid-component/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Single-price-grid-component

+solution

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is a solution to the [Single-price-grid-component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/single-price-grid-component-5ce41129d0ff452fec5abbbc).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents